About this day

-The Small Idea Graham Potts, forpeople
+The Small Idea Graham Potts, Graham Potts Design

+Most people are always looking for the big idea, however it’s often the case that the smallest ideas make the biggest difference.
 Graham will look at the power of ideas and where they come from.
-Most people are always looking for the big idea, however it’s often the case that the smallest ideas make the biggest difference.

 About Graham Potts